Neuronal Nicotinic Acetylcholine Receptors Serve As Sensitive Targets That Mediate Î²-Amyloid Neurotoxicity

 Digital Object Identifier (DOI)

 Liu, Qiang and Wu, Jie, "Neuronal Nicotinic Acetylcholine Receptors Serve As Sensitive Targets That Mediate Î²-Amyloid Neurotoxicity" (2006).
-Neurobiology.
+Translational Neuroscience.
 454.